camxus/ABLETON-FAN-CONTROL/README.md

 source ~/.profile
 source ~/.zshrc

+open .

 ```

 # Usage

-To make use of this application run the command file
+To make use of this application find the folder called ABLETON-FILE-CONTROL and run "init.command"